Comanche-chaser, general store owner and his wife, Evalyn Alice Freeman

-Also from that day with four generations, young to old: Linda (our Mom), T.M. younger (Daw), Elmer and Evalyn Alice.
-I guess Daw knew to smile. 🙂
+Also from that day with four generations, young to old: Linda (my Mom), T.M. younger (Daw), Elmer and Evalyn Alice.
+Daw knew to smile.

 This article was published in the Fort Worth Star-Telegram in 1942, in which Eva remembers her father Alphonso and the frontier days when the Indian raids were at their height.

 You can read the article and comments about a couple of its errors by clicking on it.